What: fruit

 Mayapple leaves.

 Mayapple Y-joint.
-The fruit was attached to the small stem at the center of the Y-joint.
+A single fruit grows off the small stem at the center of the Y-joint.

 Mayapples are oddly named as its single, white flower appears in the spring, but the fruit doesn't ripen until early June in Texas.
 The fruit is yellow and somewhat wrinkly when ripe and small, about two inches along it's longest dimension.
 Do not eat the fruit if it is still green.
 Peel the fruit and just eat the inner flesh.
 Do not eat the skin/rind as it is a strong laxative.
 The seeds, root, and leaves contain powerful toxins and must NOT be consumed.
 After enjoying the fruit's flesh, plant the seeds so more mayapples will grow.